Vineetkumar99/car_price_prediction/README.md

 # Car-Price Prediction

-This repository consists of files required for end to end implementation and deployment of Machine Learning Car Price Prediction web application created with Flask and deployed on the Heroku platform.
+This repository consists of files required for end to end implementation and deployment of Machine Learning Car Price Prediction web application created with Pycharm using streamlit and deployed on the Heroku platform.

 ## Project Link
 https://car-amount.herokuapp.com/